 introduced, most Western countries already used much superior

-weapons, such as the
+weapons, such as an

-chambered for new-generation ammunition.
+chambered for a new-generation ammunition.

 A fire mode